copsTvFan/cops-episode-guide/guide.md

   stabbed 4-5 times with bottle, split ear, cut artery in neck, spurting blood.
   It wasn't a shovel.
 They caught Terry a few blocks away.
 George's mother holds a bloody rag and throws it at the suspect.
 She says, "You hurt my boy, he loved you all this time.
-He is Indian, American.”
+He is Indian, American."

 ## CP-306